callmesalmon/scream/README.md

   consist of find and replace procedures.
 * Profit!

 So yeah, that's what I'm going to do.
+Screamlang is a programming language for wheen you need to take out your frustration.
+For example, `AAeueAAeueueAAAOOoooeuueuAEEEueueeeEeu` is a valid instruction in scream.
+And I don't know about you, but that's *exactly* how I sound like when I'm frustrated.

 ## Install
 ```sh